jmankoff/interaction/assignments/colorpicker.md

 In the screenshots there is a visible thumb that marks the selected color on the dial.
 The thumb is drawn in `onDraw()` and should move around as a user interacts with the color picker, not just jumping to its final location when they release the finger/mouse.

-Visually, the thumb is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
+Visually, the thumb's radius is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
 This value is provided to you as a constant.
 Intuitively, positioning the thumb is similar to `ColorPicker#getTouchAngle(..)` but in reverse, additionally constraining the thumb to stay within the color band.

 ### Center Circle